 3. Line 53: is ‘top-killed’ the correct term?
 Why not simple killed.

-Top-killed is generally used to describe a situation where the above ground portion of the plant is killed but resprouting may occur.
-In the mixed-conifer forests where we focus this is generally not an issue as the dominant conifers do not re-sprout, but since the remote sensing techniques to assess burn severity (RdNBR) only measure aboveground “mortality” rather than permanent mortality, we believe this phrase is more technically accurate to the process at hand and wish to retain it.
+Top-killed is generally used to describe a situation where the above-ground portion of the plant is killed, but resprouting may occur.
+In the mixed-conifer forests where we focus, this is generally not an issue as the dominant conifers do not re-sprout, but since the remote sensing techniques to assess burn severity (RdNBR) only measure aboveground “mortality” rather than permanent mortality, we believe this phrase is more technically accurate to the process at hand and wish to retain it.

 4. Line 87: consider changing ‘scale’ to ‘resolution’.